mongodb/mongo-python-driver/doc/python3.rst

 What Python 3 versions are supported?
 -------------------------------------

-PyMongo supports Python 3.x where x >= 2.
+PyMongo supports CPython 3.3+ and PyPy3.

 Are there any PyMongo behavior changes with Python 3?
 -----------------------------------------------------